-Credit: 1 Length: 36 weeks, 1 period Prerequisite: Algebra 2 and recommendation of Algebra 2 teacher
+Credit: 1 (weighted 1.0) Length: 36 weeks, 1 period Prerequisite: Algebra 2 and recommendation of Algebra 2 teacher

 Precalculus is a study of third year algebra concepts necessary to prepare students for a Calculus course including advanced functions, matrices, and trigonometry.
 A graphing calculator is required for this course.